Day 27 - Pilgrims in Casa Jesus : Leon to Villar de Mazarife

 We opted for the alternate route that passes through Oncina and Chozas towards Mazarife.
 While en route we met up with a friend who said he would be spending tonight in Casa Jesus, and invited us to share a room there.
 We figured we couldn't walk the Camino and give up an invitation to spend a night in the house of Jesus, so we agreed to him there this evening.

-The nature of long distance hiking is such that while you often travel from town to town with loosely the same group of people, you don't necessarily hike with them during the day.
-Some days it feels like you are playing leapfrog with other hikers - first you stop for a break and they pass you by, then they stop and you pass them, often multiple times over the coarse of a day.
+The nature of long-distance hiking is such that while you often travel from town to town with loosely the same group of people, you don't necessarily hike with them during the day.
+Some days it feels like you are playing leapfrog with other hikers - first you stop for a break and they pass you by, then they stop and you pass them, often multiple times over the course of a day.
 Other days it is possible to recognize no one on the trail at all, yet find many familiar faces in the town where you stop for the night.
-After a while this routine becomes very comfortable, with everyone travelling at their own pace, and everyone's routines determined by the rhythms of the day, the rising and setting of the sun, their body's needs.
+After a while, this routine becomes very comfortable, with everyone travelling at their own pace, and everyone's routines determined by the rhythms of the day, the rising and setting of the sun, and their body's needs.

 Nearby we also located Albergue de Jesus, a residence which can only be described as unique and eclectic.
 It is difficult to adequately describe Casa Jesus, or convey its essence.
 It certainly provides a unique experience that differs from what we have found in the private and donativo albergues along the Way so far.

 Casa Jesus is a two story building with an open central courtyard, and rooms around the edges which contain 2-4 bunks.
 Mattresses were laid on the floor in the central courtyard for people to sleep on as well.
-In front, the property has a large grassy yard with a pool, and a replica of a historic ship.
+In front, the property has a large grassy yard with a pool and a replica of a historic ship.
 The amenities are very basic, and cleanliness does not seem to be a priority.
 However, inside and out the space holds a sense of creativity and the alternative.

 As usual, today we arrived before our companions and so checked in and were originally placed in a room with two other pilgrims.
 Once our chores were finished our friends arrived, and we were transferred to another room with them.
 In our new room, beside my bunk, written in crayon on the wall was the quote "Life begins at the edge of your comfort zone."
 Here no greater truth could be found.